Skip to main content

 Recommendation

 Pre-operative chest radiographs should not be routinely performed in adult elective surgical patients.
-However, they may be appropriate in specific cohorts of patients, including when the following criteria apply:
+They may be appropriate for patients who have not had a CT chest and meet the following criteria:

 • Patients undergoing cardiac or thoracic surgery